 VAT was first introduced in 1995.
 In 2015, the legislation was harmonised with the EU Directive on VAT.
-The standard rate of VAT is 20%, which applies to all persons (companies and entrepreneurs) having an annual turnover exceeding ALL 5 million (approximately EUR 35,000).
-Exceptionally, persons carrying out certain specific categories of activity (such as lawyers, economists, auditors, doctors and dentists) are VAT taxpayers irrespective of their annual turnover (i.e. there is no VAT threshold).
+The standard rate of VAT is 20%, which applies to all persons (companies and entrepreneurs) having an annual turnover exceeding ALL 5 million (approx. EUR 35,000).
+Exceptionally, persons carrying out certain specific categories of activity (such as economists, auditors, doctors and dentists and similar professions except for lawyers) are VAT taxpayers irrespective of their annual turnover (i.e. there is no VAT threshold).
+Only accommodation in tourism facilities is subject to a reduced rate of 6%.

-Exports of goods, goods in passenger baggage, the international transport of goods and passengers and related services, and services to international intra-governmental organisations, are subject to VAT at 0% (benefitting from VAT exemption but with a right of deduction).
+Exports of goods, goods in passenger baggage, the international transport of goods and passengers and related services, and services to international intra-governmental organisations, are subject to VAT at 0% (benefiting from VAT exemption but with a right of deduction).